Being a Landlord

 Check to see if your City or County requires you to have a license or to register the rental property.

 Research your rights and responsibilities under the landlord/tenant law.
-Check the library for books on being a landlord.
-Also check the Internet.

 Before you rent, be sure you understand the laws against housing discrimination.